rizumita/Selm/README.md

 # Selm
-Selm is the Cmd framework liked the Elm Cmd.
+Selm is the Cmd framework like the Elm Cmd.

 I call an architecture pattern using Selm 'Selm architecture pattern'.
 Because Selm doesn't have a virtual DOM system.
 Selm is 'Sham Elm'.